vinceskahan/v5wiki/Meteo-Services.md

 More than 20 years of experience in marine-, agrarian- and media- weather forecasting give us the ability to provide you with the most precise and applicable weather service and data base for your weather predictions.

 In our independent data processing service center we calculate the weather forecast 4 times a day.
-On base of the actual measurement values of more than 40.000 measurement stations worldwide our optimised numerical weather models (WRF/ETA, WW3) provide exact weather predictions worldwide.
+On base of the actual measurement values of more than 40.000 measurement stations worldwide our optimised numerical weather models (NMMB-Europe, WRF-Europe, ETA-Europe, WW3) provide regional and local weather predictions worldwide.

 If  you are planning a trip, a tour, a sailing trip or other activities - detailed weather-forecasts will influence your planning.

 Do you want to be sure of your plans so that your equipment and your choice are suitable to the weather?
 Meteo-Services provides weather forecasts and all relevant weather-data at a glance – sun, clouds, rain, snow, wind speed, wave forecasts and much more.

-We have more then 100 stations working with our new receiver based on a raspberry pi receiving DAVIS Station signals directly.

-We have also built solar powered stations with GSM and GPS receiving DAVIS Station data building an agriculture network and also a network for sailors here.
+Actual more then 200 (Q1/2021) stations are working with our special-build receiver based on a raspberry pi receiving DAVIS Station signals directly.
+We also built solar powered stations with GSM and GPS receiving DAVIS Station data building an agriculture network and also a network for sailors here.
+Next step is going with LORA / LORAWLAN networks.
+Here we are in BETA-field tests.

-The Weather365 extension for weeWX will send data to our network.
-This extension allows weeWX to send data to the Weather365 network.
+The MeteoServices extension /formerly weather365) (for weeWX will send data to our network.
+This extension allows weeWX to send data to the MeteoServices (formerly Weather365) network.

 The service is free.
-We use your weather data for model-control and development.
+We use your weather data for model-control, development and climate-analyses / climate-predictions.

 **We give each registered station owner access to our professional network - PROFESSIONAL account at meteo-services.com where we run and show our own forecast models.**
 **How to get the PROFESSIONAL account?
 Please register your weatherstation and start sharing your data with us.
 Note your stationid.
 Sign up / Create a new account on meteo-services.com .
 Send us email (info@meteo-services.com) with your username and your stationid.**